intercloud/gobinsec/README.md

 You can pass *-verbose* option on command line to print vulnerability report, even if binary is not vulnerable and for all vulnerabilities, even if they are ignored or not exposed.

-You can set *-strict* flag on command line so that vulnerabilities without version are considered matching vulnerability.
+You can set *-strict* flag on command line so that vulnerabilities without version are considered matching dependency version.
 In this case, you should check vulnerability manually and disable it in configuration file if necessary.

 You can pass configuration file with *-config config.yml*, see configuration section below.